sfvicente/RestApiBestPractices/Docs/MessageContent.md

 <br><br>

-### Always use JSON as the payload data interchange format.
+### Always use JSON as the payload data interchange format

 // TODO: add description